DIY Bread Box

 Lower door of the DIY bread box open to show how much room there is inside.

-But my favorite part of the new DIY bread box is the top shelf with the plexiglass cover.
+But my favorite part of the new bread box is the top shelf with the plexiglass cover.
 That top shelf is more than just a shelf… it’s a pull-out cutting board!

 Yep, store your favorite hearty loaf right there and then when you are ready to serve, just slide the entire shelf out and you have a beautiful cutting board ready to go.